Openscapes/kyber/inst/kyber-templates/github_clinic_md_text.md

 Let's edit this file by clicking the pencil icon at the top-right of the file.

-Next, make and edit to the text in this file.
+Next, make an edit to the text in this file.
 One idea is to fix this tpyo.

 Finally, we will commit these edits to GitHub.
-To do this, click the green "Commit Changes" button.
-Committing changes has two steps: write a human-readable commit message, and press the green button to commit changes.
+To do this, press the green "Commit Changes..." button.
+Committing changes has two steps: write a human-readable Commit message, and press the green button to commit changes.

 Note: In the browser, GitHub will suggest "Update file.md" as the commit message.
 But you can be more descriptive - practice writing commit messages that help you remember detail about what you changed.